hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 Nulls, on the other hand, are treated in special ways; they can be considered below or above any value in the database.
-Unfortunately, each database implements the sorting of nulls in a different way, and this behavior may not correspond to the requirements of the query.
-In case it doesn't LiveSQL adds the methods `nullsFirst()` and `nullsLast()` to clearly establish this ordering.
+Unfortunately, each database implements the sorting of nulls in a different way, and this behavior may not correspond to the requirements of your specific query.
+In case it doesn't, LiveSQL implements the methods `nullsFirst()` and `nullsLast()` to clearly establish this ordering.

 ## Example

-The following query returns the unpaid payments, sorted by client and in descending due date:
+The following query returns the unpaid payments, sorted by client, in descending due date:

 ```java
 PaymentTable p = PaymentDAO.newTable("p");